 The Atrack 25 has 4 zippered compartments within the main compartment, as well as a buckled strap to keep things organized within the compartment.
 We liked being able to store layers and food freely in the main compartment while arranging our clothing accessories, small gear, and electronics in the zippered compartments.
 While the main duffel-style zipper is a stiff and sometimes hard-to-pull TIZIP zipper, we found that we got used it it quickly and after a few days, we were able to zip and unzip it about as fast as most other zippers.

 The stretchy mesh pockets on the hip belt and sides of the pack were great for snacks, waterproof electronics, jackets, and water bottles.
-We found the side mesh pockets (not waterproof!) to be easy to access while wearing the pack, like those on the REI Traverse 35.
+We found the side mesh pockets to be easy to access while wearing the pack.
 The hip belt pockets held 2 large bars, or 1 large smartphone easily.
 However, because they are so stretchy, stuffing them full may lead to durability problems.

 Between the 6 outer compression straps, 2 hipbelt pockets, 2 side pockets, and 4 zippered organizational pockets in the main compartment, this pack was easy to organize.
 And, if you don't need organization in the main compartment, the zippered pockets run flush along the sides of the pack, making them easy to push out of the way.

 The Atrack 25 also is hydration reservoir compatible.
 A tightly plugged hole in the pack just above the right shoulder strap can be filled with a plug that has a hole for a hydration hose.
 While it's difficult to reconfigure the pack and install the hose the first time, it maintains a lot of the pack's waterproofing while still allowing you to use a hydration reservoir.
-That said, we much prefer the easy to use external reservoir compartments on packs like the Osprey Talon 22 or North Face Chimera 24.
+That said, we much prefer external reservoir compartments that place the reservoir between your back and the main compartment.